velvetkevorkian/website-2021/posts/blog/three-flash-pieces.md

 This is ambiguous on a number of levels: what do the words say?
 What do they reveal?
 How do the different parts react to the movements of the mouse?
-I\'ve applied the movement principles from the previous two pieces to the different parts here which creates an intriguing and sometimes frustrating interface.
+I've applied the movement principles from the previous two pieces to the different parts here which creates an intriguing and sometimes frustrating interface.
 This piece needs more on the stage than the other two which can be entirely scripted, thanks to the masking used.
-I plan on getting my head into a bit more AS3 so maybe I\'ll revisit these and rework them a bit.
+I plan on getting my head into a bit more AS3 so maybe I'll revisit these and rework them a bit.
 Maybe...